1 | Mexican west coast rattlesnake |

 One of the most social Mexican rattlesnakes.
 The Mexican pygmy rattlesnake (Crotalus ravus) has been witnessed gathering together in groups of 100.
 This is another high altitude species, which has a mainly hemolytic venom, destroying red blood cells and causing their contents to leach.

-Crotalus ravus has flexible habitats, ranging from pine-oak forests to dry landscapes of agave and cacti.
+Crotalus ravus reaches a maximum of just 70cm, but has flexible habitats, ranging from pine-oak forests to dry landscapes of agave and cacti.
 Within their territory, which lies in south central Mexico, they’re a commonly encountered snake.
-One of their bases is the countryside surrounding the Mexican city of Huitzilac, which lies 2560 metres above sea level.
+One of their bases is the countryside surrounding the Mexican city of Huitzilac, which lies at 2560 metres above sea level.
 Certain fields here are so swarming with Crotalus ravus that the locals don’t dream of entering them.
 Mexican pygmy rattlesnakes are also found at lower elevations, but become rarer and spread out, more dispersed.

 Crotalus ravus was originally placed in the Sistrurus family, the same as the pygmy rattlesnake of Florida.
-However, their closest relative in the USA is actually the rock rattlesnake.
+However, recent analysis reveals that their closest relative in the USA is actually the rock rattlesnake.
 Recently, an antibacterial chemical was discovered in Mexican pygmy rattlesnake venom, which destroyed the stubborn microorganism Pseudomonas aeruginosa.

 7 | Mexican lance-headed rattlesnake |

-This 60-70cm rattlesnake (max 98.5cm) lives in central Mexico, inhabiting a wide swathe of territory.
+This 60-70cm rattlesnake (max 100cm) lives in central Mexico, inhabiting a wide swathe of territory.
 Their preferred habitat is grassy highlands, ranging from 1450 to 2600 metres above sea level.

 Crotalus polystictus is a rare rattlesnake in that its venom becomes deadlier with age.
 As a newborn, the main ingredient is neurotoxic PLA2s, which are gradually replaced with metalloproteinases in adulthood.
 These cause more physical skin tissue destruction, but are less fatal.
 This higher lethality is probably to compensate for the younglings’ smaller size.